Chocolate and Vanilla Yule Log

 - Line a 10 x 15 inch jelly roll pan with parchment paper.
 Butter parchment paper and dust evenly with additional flour.
 Shake off excess flour and set aside.

 - Using a stand or hand held mixer whisk eggs and yolks until combined.
 Add first listed sugar and whip until mixture is very light and foamy (like hair mousse), at least 12 minutes.
 Add vanilla extract and salt.

 - Stop whipping.
 Using second listed 2/3 cup of flour, sprinkle about a third of flour onto mixture and using a rubber spatula fold delicately together.
-When nearly combined add another third of flour and combine.
-Repeat with remaining flour and stop folding when combined.
+When nearly combined add remaining flour and combine.

 - In a clean bowl, whip together egg whites and second listed sugar to soft peaks.
 Fold into above using a spatula.

 - Spread mixture using a metal cake spatula onto prepared pan and place in oven for about 10-11 minutes.
-When cake slightly shrinks away from edges and or the cake bounces back when lightly pressed with a finger it is done.
+Cake is done when it slightly shrinks away from edges and or cake bounces back when lightly pressed with a finger.

 - Flip cake upside down onto a sheet of parchment or kitchen towel, leaving the jelly roll pan on top of it.

 - In a saucepan bring sugar and water to a full boil.
 Pour in a cold bowl and place in freezer until completely cold.
 Add liquor or juice; set aside.

 - For chocolate curls: Place a marble pastry board* in a freezer for one hour or more.

 - Meanwhile, prepare buttercream.
 Preferably in a stand mixer cream soft butter and sugar until light and fluffy.
 Mix at least 3 minutes.